Universal Algebra in UniMath

 In order to develop formal proofs of that property, two possible strategies are available.

-A simplest one consists of building the desired categories from scratch, and then prove that univalence holds between their isomorphic objects.
+A simplest one consists of building the desired category from scratch, and then prove that univalence holds between any pair of isomorphic objects.
 However, experience has shown that this strategy often lacks a certain naturalness, and it makes the steps involved in the construction hard.

-The second available strategy has revealed practicable in a more efficient way: we define the desired category in a step-by-step construction by adding \emph{layers} to a \emph{base category} already given.
-Such a notion of layer corresponds precisely to a \emph{displayed category}~\cite{lmcs:5252}: displayed categories are type-theoretic counterpart of fibrations and constitute a widely adopted instrument to reason about categories even at higher dimensions~\cite{ahrens_et_al:LIPIcs:2019:10512} in the UniMath library.
+The second available strategy has revealed practicable in a more efficient way: we define the desired category in a step-by-step construction by adding {layers} to a {base category} already given.
+Such a notion of layer corresponds precisely to a \emph{displayed category} as formulated by~\cite{lmcs:5252}.
+Displayed categories can be thought of as the type-theoretic counterpart of fibrations, and constitute a widely adopted instrument to reason about categories even at higher dimensions in the UniMath library.\footnote{See e.g.~\citep{ahrens_et_al:LIPIcs:2019:10512}.}

-After defining a displayed category over a base category, we can then build a \emph{total category} whose univalence is proven by checking univalence for the base category \emph{and} a displayed version of univalence for the category displayed over the base.
-This is a generalised version of the so-called \emph{structure identity principle} as introduced first by Aczel as invariance of all structural properties of isomorphic structures (broadly considered).
+To this end, a simple approach would be to proceed in two separate steps, first build the desired categories, then write the proofs that they are univalent.
+After defining a displayed category over a base category, we can then build a {total category} whose univalence is proven by checking univalence for the base category \emph{and} a displayed version of univalence for the category displayed over the base.
+This is a generalised version of the so-called \emph{structure identity principle}, introduced first by~\cite{aczel2011voevodsky} as invariance of all structural properties of isomorphic structures (broadly considered).

-To build our category of algebras, we apply just this very principle: the structure of algebras and homomorphisms is displayed over a base category of shSets that we construct from raw.